jhipster/jhipster-sample-app/src/main/webapp/bower_components/bootstrap-ui-datetime-picker/README.md

 The initial picker to open when the control is first pressed
 ##### reOpenDefault
 The picker to set as the picker to open once the control has already been opened at least once.
 Setting to `false` will default to the date picker if both date and time are enabled, or just the enabled control if only time or date is in use.
-##### dateDisabled
-From angularUI site -> An optional expression to disable visible options based on passing date and current mode (day|month|year).
 ##### datepickerOptions
 Object to configure settings for the datepicker (can be found on angularUI site)
 ##### timepickerOptions
 Object to configure settings for the timepicker (can be found on angularUI site)
 ##### defaultTime
 Initial time when a new date is selected (e.g. "14:00:00" or "2:00 pm")
-##### customClass
-From angularUI site -> An optional expression to add classes based on passing a date and current mode
 ##### whenClosed
 An callback function to call when the picker dropdown is closed.
 See demo for more details.